IRA basics: What is an IRA?

 An employer can choose to have less restrictive eligibility requirements.

-You may be able to contribute 110% of the regular and catch-up limit if your employer has 25 or fewer employees or makes certain employer contributions.
+You may be able to contribute $17,600 for the regular limit and $21,450 including the age 50+ catch-up limit if your employer has 25 or fewer employees or makes certain employer contributions.
+Individuals who are ages 60-63 may be able to contribute up to $22,850 under this exception.

 Considerations